-AGENCY: Fish and Wildlife Service,
+AGENCY: Fish and Wildlife Service, Interior.

-Interior.

-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: The U.S. Fish and Wildlife Service (Service or we) is proposing migratory bird subsistence harvest regulations in Alaska for the 2016 season.
-These proposed regulations allow for the continuation of customary and traditional subsistence uses of migratory birds in Alaska and prescribe regional information on when and where the harvesting of birds may occur.
-These proposed regulations were developed under a co-management process involving the Service, the Alaska Department of Fish and Game, and Alaska Native representatives.
+SUMMARY: The U.S. Fish and Wildlife Service (Service or we) is establishing migratory bird subsistence harvest regulations in Alaska for the 2016 season.
+These regulations allow for the continuation of customary and traditional subsistence uses of migratory birds in Alaska and prescribe regional information on when and where the harvesting of birds may occur.
+These regulations were developed under a comanagement process involving the Service, the Alaska Department of Fish and Game, and Alaska Native representatives.
 The rulemaking is necessary because the regulations governing the subsistence harvest of migratory birds in Alaska are subject to annual review.
-This rulemaking proposes region-specific regulations that would go into effect on April 2, 2016, and expire on August 31,
+This rulemaking establishes region-specific regulations that will go into effect on April 2, 2016, and expire on August 31, 2016.
+DATES: The amendments to subpart D of 50 CFR part 92 are effective April 2, 2016, through August 31, 2016.
+The amendments to subparts A and C of 50 CFR part 92 are effective May 2, 2016.